eas342/simple_1_over_f_investigation/README.txt

 ## Proc Red files:
-proc - the NCDHAS output from processing the raw ALONG (A5) and raw A3 dark exposures with default NCDHAS parameters. proc2 - the NCDHAS output of ALONG (A5) data from processing the raw A5 dark exposure with side reference pixel subtraction fully turned off. (see "run_ncdhas.sh") proc_pairwise_sub_red_additional_rowSub - the same as proc but with the median of each row in each read subtracted from that row.
-This should be better than subtracting after the fact proc_pairwise_sub_red_additional_rowcol_sub - the same as proc but with the median of each row and median of each column subtracted for each group/read.
+proc - the NCDHAS output from processing the raw ALONG (A5) and raw A3 dark exposures with default NCDHAS parameters. proc2 - the NCDHAS output of ALONG (A5) data from processing the raw A5 dark exposure with side reference pixel subtraction fully turned off. (see "run_ncdhas.sh") proc_red_additional_rowSub - the same as proc but with the median of each row in each read subtracted from that row.
+This should be better than subtracting after the fact proc_red_additional_rowcol_sub - the same as proc but with the median of each row and median of each column subtracted for each group/read.

 ## Scripts:
 sub_pairwise.py - takes a 108 frame dark frame and creates read pairs